Best Medicare Supplement Plans in Minnesota (2026)

 Minnesota Medicare Supplement Plan Comparison Chart

-Minnesota offers two main standardized Medigap plans (Basic and Extended Basic) that differ from the A-N plans sold in other states.
+Minnesota has two main standardized Medigap plans (Basic and Extended Basic) that differ from the A-N plans sold in other states.
 Both plans cover inpatient hospital costs, medical costs, blood transfusions and Part A hospice cost sharing.
 Extended Basic adds the Part A deductible ($1,736), 20 additional days of skilled nursing facility coverage (120 days total vs. 100 days) and 80% coverage for usual and customary fees.
 Insurers also offer Minnesota versions of Plans K, L, M and N with varying cost-sharing structures.

 Basic Plan